floooh/chips/codegen/README.txt

 > python z80_opcodes.py
 > python m6502_opcodes.py

-To generate the respective .inl files in the '../chips' directory.
+To generate the respective decoder source files in the '../chips' directory.